Graphics for Nonprofits: How to Capture and Select Images

 Before taking pictures, ask yourself where you will share the photos and what emotions you want to capture.
 Your answers will help you decide orientation, setting, scene, composition, and more.
 This step will help you take pictures with a target and improve the end result.

-Another excellent option for nonprofit organizations is the use of stock photos.
+Another excellent opportunity to find graphics for nonprofit organizations is using stock photos.
 Our favorites at Click & Pledge are the providers that offer free stock photos and don’t require attribution.

 Here are a few you can try, Pexels.com, Pixabay.com.